-Flyback events are rarely reported.
-There is no substantive information available about the likelihood of a flyback event occurring in the globalised pelagic longline fishery.
+There is no substantive information available about the likelihood of a flyback event occurring in the pelagic longline fishery.
 There is limited information about the potential hazard posed by flyback events to crew.

-The potential hazard from flyback events is significantly reduced in some circumstances.
-If the tension on the branchline is released while the weight attached to the line is underwater, drag underwater quickly dissipates the energy released.
-As well, the amount of tension on the line when a bite off or tear out occurs may be insufficient for the branchline to recoil with sufficient energy to be hazardous.
-Recoiling branchlines and weights in flyback events may in these instances strike the vessel hull or fall short into the water depending on the amount of tension on the line and how submerged the weight is.
+Such hazard from flyback events can be significantly reduced in some circumstances.
+If the tension on the branch line is released while the weight attached to the line is underwater, drag underwater quickly dissipates the energy released.
+As well, the amount of tension on the line when a bite off or tear out occurs may be insufficient for the branch line to recoil with sufficient energy to be hazardous.
+Recoiling branch lines and weights in flyback events may in these instances strike the vessel hull or fall short into the water depending on the amount of tension on the line and how submerged the weight is.
 In some pelagic longline fisheries a flyback event may occur when a hooked shark is alongside the vessel and the line is purposely cut to release it (Rollinson 2017).

 Flyback events have the potential to cause injury to crew involved in hauling catch.
-Flyback events are likely under-reported.
-Flyback events that do not result in injury to crew are predominantly not reported (Pierre et al.2015, Rollinson 2017).
+Flyback events are likely under-reported, particularly those not resulting in injury to crew (Pierre et al. 2015, Rollinson 2017).

-3. STUDIES
+2. STUDIES